 Refer to Listing F.4 for an example of constants usage.

 (c) Specifications for data modules

-CTRL(05) In data modules all variables should be saved in order to preserve their values.
-This is achieved by the use of the statement SAVE.
+- CTRL(05) In data modules all variables should be saved in order to preserve their values.
+This is achieved by the use of the statement SAVE. - PRES(18) Each variable should be declared separately.